All Episodes

 Anyway, so back to the story.

-Um, so I've got an electrician.
+So I've got an electrician.

-And I had four meetings with him and said the same thing four fucking times over the course of uh a year, over a year, because I actually had my first meeting with the electrician and telling him about the generalized things I wanted done around here and told him just do it, I'll pay the fucking money.
+And I had four meetings with him and said the same thing four fucking times over the course of a year, over a year, because I actually had my first meeting with the electrician and telling him about the generalized things I wanted done around here and told him, just do it, I'll pay the fucking money.

 And none of it ever got done.

-And he's a passive aggressive son of a bitch.
+And he's a passive-aggressive son of a bitch.

-He was gonna he promised to bring up a crew and hit it and quit it after two days, and well, didn't happen, so fuck him.
+He was going to, he promised to bring up a crew and hit it and quit it after two days.

 Now I've got to start all over again, and it'll be five weeks or more before I've got electricity and all the other things I need to do and wire the greenhouse and so on.

-There's only about I estimate 20 hours of work in it, 20 actual elapsed hours of work.
+There's only about, I estimate, 20 hours of work in it, 20 actual elapsed hours of work.

-Uh my contractor estimates that it's 40.
+My contractor estimates that it's 40.

 But even so, okay, even so.